Robert Geathers

-Robert Lee Geathers, Jr. (born August 11, 1983) is an American former professional football defensive end.
-He played college football at the University of Georgia.
+Robert Lee Geathers, Jr. (born August 11, 1983) is an American former professional football player who was a defensive end in the National Football League (NFL).
+He played college football for the Georgia Bulldogs.
 He was selected by the Cincinnati Bengals in the fourth round of the 2004 NFL draft.

-Geathers played his entire professional career for the Bengals and became a regular starter a defensive end in 2005, his second season in the NFL.
+Geathers played his entire professional career for the Bengals and became a regular starter at defensive end in 2005, his second season in the NFL.
 With the Bengals, Geathers has been known for making sacks and returning recovered fumbles.
 Geathers has many family members who played football at the college or professional level; his uncle Jumpy Geathers played in the NFL from 1984 to 1996, and his father Robert Geathers Sr. was a 1981 draft pick.
 A younger brother Clifton Geathers has played in the NFL since 2010 and another brother Kwame Geathers played for the San Diego Chargers.

 In July 2017, Geathers was selected as #48 of the 50 greatest Cincinnati Bengals players in the team's 50-year history.